Generating cleaner, greener energy on your own

 Combined heat and power (CHP) systems have been gaining popularity thanks to the way they recover wasted energy and reuse it as both valuable electricity and heat.
 CHP is not new.
 It has been used successfully in some countries for over the past 30 years.
 Industrial buildings, high-rise apartments, hospitals, schools and healthcare centers that have a need to produce their own distributed energy stand to gain the greatest advantage with CHP systems by gaining an extra 40% in efficiency compared with conventional methods of producing heat and electricity separately.

-The Switch CHP converters are based on the extensively service-proven, full-power converter technology from The Switch, currently used to generate over 6.5 GW of wind energy.
-The Switch power converters are compatible with both permanent magnet and non-permanent magnet fixed speed synchronous generators.Read more
+The Switch CHP converters are based on our extensively service-proven, full-power converter technology.
+These power converters are compatible with both permanent magnet and non-permanent magnet fixed speed synchronous generators.Read more

 Next generation permanent-magnet based technology

 The Switch CHP solutions bring energy efficiency, proven reliability, interconnectivity and lower energy costs to new or existing buildings, plants and utility infrastructures.
 They take full advantage of renewable fuels, such as digester gas or water sewage, in combination with conventional fuels, like natural gas or diesel.

 Using a CHP drive train for distributed power generation is a relatively new approach that delivers the variable speed advantage of running a generator on partial loads from 50–100%.
 There is no need for overdimensioning.
 Additional engines can be started only when needed, which saves money.Read more